 How strong is Italian passport?

-Italy has one of the strongest passports in the world, allowing visa-free access to 190 destinations.
+Italy has one of the strongest passports in the world, allowing visa-free access to 172 destinations.
 Among them are the Schengen Area, the US, Canada, Mexico, Australia and Japan.
-Since Italy is an EU member, its citizen can spend any amount of time in any other EU country, Norway, Switzerland, Liechtenstein and Iceland.
+Since Italy is an EU member, its citizens can spend any amount of time in any other EU country, Norway, Switzerland, Liechtenstein and Iceland.
 They do not need to obtain a residence permit in advance and are allowed to live, get employed, start a business, and study there.

 Italy is a pleasant place to live, work and raise children.
 The country has a warm climate, beautiful architecture, friendly people and delicious food.
 You can comfortably settle near the mountains or on the seashore.
 These are just a few of the Italian citizenship benefits.

 Dual citizenship is permitted by Italian law.
-If you get naturalized in Italy, you can retain the citizenship of your home country, if the local law allows it.
+If you get naturalised in Italy, you can retain the citizenship of your home country, if the local law allows it.
 Italian citizenship will also be inherited by future generations of your family.

 Main ways to get an Italian passport: an overview

 By descent.
 Italian citizenship can be obtained if a person’s parents or grandparents were citizens of the country.
-The process of obtaining a passport through ancestry is similar to naturalization, except it is faster as you can apply for citizenship after three years of residence in the country.
+The process of obtaining a passport through ancestry is similar to naturalisation, except it is faster as you can apply for citizenship after three years of residence in the country.
 The applicant confirms his Italian origin with official documents.

 By marriage.
 Those who marry Italian citizens do not automatically receive an Italian passport.
 However, this does speed up the procedure for obtaining citizenship.
 You can apply in two or three years depending on the place of residence.